-If you've booked a Virgin Australia flight that ended up being cancelled, there's a good chance you'll hold either a Travel Credit or a Conditional Credit – both of which will soon be replaced by what the airline terms Future Flight Credits.
+If you've booked a Virgin Australia flight that ended up being cancelled, there's a good chance you've held either a Travel Credit or a Conditional Credit – both of which have now been replaced by what the airline terms Future Flight Credits.

 The concept is the same – a credit voucher for the amount of money you spent on tickets, which can be used for to book a future Virgin Australia flight – but there's more to this than just a change of names.

-While Travel Credits and Conditional Credits could previously can be applied towards any Virgin Australia airfare, the use of Future Flight Credits will be far more restrictive.
+While Travel Credits and Conditional Credits could previously be applied towards any Virgin Australia airfare, the use of Future Flight Credits will be more restrictive.

 Here's what you need to know about Virgin Australia's new Future Flight Credits.

 Virgin Australia's Future Flight Credits have replaced the airline's outstanding Travel Credits, and Conditional Credits.

 (Travel Credits here being those issued prior to the airline's entry into Voluntary Administration, while Conditional Credits were those supplied during the Administration period.)

 Like Travel Credits and Conditional Credits, Future Flight Credits can be used to book travel with Virgin Australia.

 According to documents filed by Virgin Australia's administrators at Deloitte, the airline counts its travel credit balance at "net $394 million", which are now Future Flight Credits.